cobie67/git-lesson/README.md

 # git-lesson
-## pushing from our local environment to Gitbub
+## Pushing from our local environment to Gitbub
 - Download Gitbash ( https://git-scm.com/downloads/win)
 ## Work with your configure envionment
 - mkdir website